watson/worker-threads-pool/README.md

 ## Prerequisites

-Worker Threads in Node.js are still an experimental feature.
-To use Worker Threads, you need to run `node` with the `--experimental-worker`
+Worker Threads in Node.js are still an experimental feature and is only supported in Node.js v10.5.0 and above.
+To use Worker Threads, you need to run `node` with the `--experimental-worker` flag:
-flag:

 ```
 node --experimental-worker app.js